In this section

 The Royal Children’s Hospital (RCH) knows it’s important to keep everyone in our diverse community informed about COVID-19, so we’ve made key information, including our COVID-19 videos, written resources and visitor guidelines available in a number of community languages.

 As part of the RCH's response to the COVID-19 pandemic, additional visitor restrictions have been put in place to ensure the continued safety of our patients, families and staff.
-These restrictions are in addition to those mandated by the Department of Health and Human Services (DHHS) and take into account the specific care needs and vulnerabilities of our patients.
+These restrictions are in addition to those mandated by the Department of Health (DH) and take into account the specific care needs and vulnerabilities of our patients.